 - Your app, when completed, will target the specific audience using the platform of your native app.

-When a developer uses tools like Sencha, PhoneGap, or Xamarin to create the app you want, this is what is identified as a cross-platform application (app).
 Such apps will work on more than a single platform.
 For instance, if you have a game you want to be created, you can have it created as a cross-platform app thereby allowing users of Android and Apple devices to download and use the application.

-- Business logic location is in a single place.
+- Business logic location is in a single place

-- Code support is simplified.
+- Code support is simplified

 - The app is created/coded a single time instead of separate times for each platform.

-- Wider target audience upon app completion since the app will be compatible with multiple platforms.
+- Wider target audience upon app completion since the app will be compatible with multiple platforms

 READ ALSO: Best engine for game development

-Cost: While it may seem like the cross-platform option will work out to be the least expensive option for you, it doesn’t really pan out like that and you’ll end up paying more.
+While it may seem like the cross-platform option will work out to be the least expensive option for you, it doesn’t really pan out like that and you’ll end up paying more.
 Consult with your developer and ask what the least expensive solution will be.
 Just remember that with a cross-platform app, you may pay more, but in the end, there’s a bigger target audience so you’ll end up with more bang for your buck.

-Features: Talk to the developer about the features associated with each app: Native and cross-platform.
+Talk to the developer about the features associated with each app: Native and cross-platform.
 Find out what limitations each option have as well.
 Knowing the app’s functionality will allow you to make a wise decision based on what you want your app to do when it is in the hands of users.

 READ ALSO: iPad app development

-Iterations, Revisions, and Updates - if you are planning to grow and develop your app continuously, you should also mention that to developers who would be able then to offer a suitable solution.
+If you are planning to grow and develop your app continuously, you should also mention that to developers who would be able then to offer a suitable solution.

-Migration: Think about whether or not you want to be able to migrate your app in the future.
+Think about whether or not you want to be able to migrate your app in the future.
 Talk to the developer and ask if migration will be possible and if so, what’s involved.
 For instance, if you start out with a native app for an Android device, can you later migrate and turn it into a cross-platform app?
 What will it take to accomplish this?

-Site Design and Responsiveness: Google’s newest algorithm expects that your website is mobile friendly, and if it’s not, you better start upgrading.
+Google’s newest algorithm expects that your website is mobile friendly, and if it’s not, you better start upgrading.
 If you have a website that is not responsive you’ll lose out when it comes to search engine ranking.

-Speed – Question how fast the different apps will be.
+Question how fast the different apps will be.
 Speed is important when it comes to the user-friendliness of your application.